gwxnythh/S10262576_Assignment1/README.md

     • Quantity Button – lets the user adjust the amount of quantity they would like.

-    • Add to Cart – lets the user add the product to cart. (currently only allows 1 qty)
+    • Add to Cart – lets the user add the product to cart.

     • Product – allows user to click on product to see more about the product.

+    • Account Overlay – allows user to logout.

 #### Feature(s) Left to Implement:
     •	Shopping Cart – allow them to finalize their order, remove any product they don’t want.